Have you ever tried to place the longest Starbucks order possible, or wondered what the most complicated coffee order might look like?

 The most popular item in the Starbucks menu depends on your location, but in the US, it's the Iced Brown Sugar Oat Milk Shaken Espresso.

-With the rise of the mobile order and the increasing popularity of lunchbox attempts to set new records for the longest Starbucks order, we will likely see more creative and intricate orders in the future.
+With the rise of the mobile order and the increasing popularity of attempts to set new records for the longest Starbucks order, we will likely see more intricate orders in the future.

 Whether you prefer a simple cup of coffee or a customized drink with a long list of ingredients, Starbucks is always ready to accommodate your needs and help you enjoy your favorite beverages.